 Mr. Schmitt said that the Planning Commission has routinely reviewed bank plans where the foundation landscaping is missing in the drive-through area.
 Additional landscape is typically provided on the opposite wall of the building.
 The Planning Commission can waive along one face of the building and ask for it to be made up elsewhere.
 The Planning Commission can also waive the number in its entirety.
 Member Kocan asked that, "Minimizing the building foundation landscaping deficiency as much as possible through additional parking lot landscaping and working with the City Landscape Architect to the extent feasible, and a granting of a waiver for the balance."
-Discussion over what the stipulation meant ensued, after which it was iterated that the maker and the seconder of the motion agreed to the addition requirements.
+Discussion over what the stipulation meant ensued, after which it was iterated that the maker and the seconder of the motion agreed to the addition of the language.
+Mr. Myers said that technically, the statement waives the building foundation requirements.
 If the sidewalk went back onto the plan, the foundation deficiency would remain.
 There could be additional parking lot landscaping, which can be required at the discretion of the Planning Commission.
 Member Kocan said that was her intent.